Grow Your Own Food: Sprouts

 The section on growing your own sprouts immediately sparked my interest.
 Did you know that sprouts are enzyme-rich, high in amino acid (protein) content, bursting with minerals and trace minerals, and are packed with chlorophyll?
 According to Rawlicious, “sprouts are also healing and therapeutic, cleansing and alkalizing, and filled with antiaging antioxidants.
 Because they are so high in minerals and enzymes, they facilitate digestion, detoxification, and weight loss.”
 And they taste fantastic too!

-Tags: Beryn Daniel Boutenko Peter Daniel Raw Foods Recipe Vegetarian & Vegan
+Tags: Victoria Boutenko Raw Foods Recipe Vegetarian & Vegan Peter Daniel Beryn Daniel

 The Glass Jar Method